-All newly hired employees will undergo a Michigan State Police and FBI criminal history record check and are considered conditionally employed until the record check is received.
-The MCISD is responsible for the cost of the criminal history record check.
+All newly hired employees will undergo a Michigan State Police and FBI criminal history and record check and are considered conditionally employed until the record check is received.
+The newly hired employee is responsible for the cost of the record check.

-In accordance with Michigan Child Care Licensing Rules, prior to hire, Head Start/Early Head Start employees will undergo a Comprehensive Childcare Background Check.
+In accordance with Michigan Child Care Licensing Rules, prior to hire, Great Start Readiness Program employees will undergo a Comprehensive Childcare Background Check.
 The Childcare Background check must be updated every five (5) years.
-The ISD will pay the cost of the Childcare Background Check.
+The MCISD will pay the cost of the Childcare Background Check.

-All Head Start/Early Head Start employment candidates must undergo a physical and TB test prior to employment.
-The cost for the physical and TB test is the responsibility of the MCISD.
-Bus drivers must have an annual DOT physical, which is paid for by the MCISD.
+All employment candidates must undergo a TB test prior to employment.
+The cost for the TB test is the responsibility of the candidate.